336th Guards Naval Infantry Brigade: Postwar

 After the end of the war, the regiment was relocated to Minsk with the division later in 1945.
 In 1957, it was converted into the 336th Guards Motor Rifle Regiment when the division became a motor rifle unit.
 As a result of its performance in exercises, the 336th was chosen to be converted into a specialized naval infantry unit after the Naval Infantry reformed.
 In accordance with a directive of 7 June 1963, the regiment was ordered converted into the 336th Separate Guards Naval Infantry Regiment in July; it was to be stationed at Baltiysk, Kaliningrad Oblast.

 Fielding 1,519 men in peacetime, its structure was not changed when it transferred to the Naval Infantry and it was instead reequipped.
 The 336th consisted of three battalions of Naval Infantry equipped with the amphibious BTR armored personnel carrier, a tank battalion with two companies of PT-76 amphibious light tanks and a company of T-55 main battle tanks.
 Artillery support was provided by a battery of BM-21 Grad multiple rocket launchers and a battery of anti-tank guided missiles, while air defense consisted of a platoon of ZSU-23-4 Shilka anti-aircraft guns and a platoon of 9K31 Strela-1 surface-to-air missiles.
 Support units included support, reconnaissance, engineer, and NBC defense battalions.
 The conversion took place at Uruchcha, and was completed in June, when the regiment deployed to Baltiysk in echelons.

-On 20 November 1979 the regiment was renamed the 336th independent Guards Naval Infantry Brigade.
+On 20 November 1979 the regiment was renamed the 336th Separate Guards Naval Infantry Brigade.

 The 336th IGNIB has been since 1967 the principal unit of the NI that has taken part in national parades in Red Square of Moscow.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-The Ukrainian General Staff reported that Russia deployed a battalion tactical group of the 336th Independent Guards Naval Infantry Brigade to “the Crimean direction” on March 10, 2022.
+The Ukrainian General Staff reported that Russia deployed a battalion tactical group of the 336th Separate Guards Naval Infantry Brigade to "the Crimean direction" on March 10, 2022.
 On November 5, the brigade was awarded the Order of Zhukov.
+On 11 June 2023, during the 2023 Ukrainian counteroffensive, the brigade struck a Ukrainian column near the village of Klyuchove.

+As of September 2025, elements of the brigade were reportedly operating in the area of Pokrovsk in eastern Ukraine as part of intensified Russian combat operations there.
+Elements of the brigade had previously been reported as operating in the area of Novopavlivka.